-Food at Work: Are Meal Kits the Answer?
+Food and Work: Are Meal Kits the Answer?

 The first time I used a meal kit delivery service, I was mortified.
 Not by how the meal turned out.
 Not by my ignorance of some of the spices involved.
 But by the pile of packaging that had been required to get all the ingredients to my house.
 As a San Francisco Bay Area resident, I waited till dark to take it all out to the garbage bin so my neighbors wouldn't see.